'The hardest half'

 Keep to the pathways at all time.
 Please desist from spitting - or at the very least, make sure it is well away from other runners!

 Watch where you put your feet: the tracks we are using are uneven.
 Twisted ankles, tumbles and cuts are not unknown.
 In case of any accident or emergency, the next marshal should be within 1km of you (either in front or behind), so send a runner to get help.
-The race medical service provider is the St. John Ambulance Service.
 In any emergency, marshals will call through to a central number, and we will organise assistance.

 There are water stations every 2 miles or so.
 There will be sweets and things at the water stations.
 You do not need a Camelbak or similar - do yourself a favour and leave it at home!